dbatten5/vim-scranch/README.md

 [vim-fugitive](https://github.com/tpope/vim-fugitive) (and likely always will).
-It's recommended to have [vim-projectroot](https://github.com/dbakker/vim-projectroot) installed too, otherwise this plugin implements a fairly naive way of finding the project root
+It's recommended to have [vim-projectroot](https://github.com/dbakker/vim-projectroot) installed too, otherwise this plugin implements a fairly naive way of finding the project root.

 ## Current Limitations

 While this plugin creates new notes with ease, there's currently no support for deleting notes for stale / deleted branches.
 You'll just have to manage that yourselves.

 ## Credits